chaoss/metrics/activity-metrics/contribution-diversity.md

 # Contribution Diversity

 ## 1. Description
-Ratio of code committed by contributors other than original project initiator Contributions are going up beyond the core team
+Ratio of code committed by contributors other than original project initiator and/or core team

 ## 2. Use Cases